ccn-ccn/MyNetworkSocial/README.md

 <br>
 More than just a social media platform this is **Your network, Your rules, Your money!**
 <br><br>
 👉 [**Apply now**](mailto:g7485987384@gmail.com) to become a Beta Tester and claim your share of the future.
-Email your name and a link to your social media account for approval.
+Send a link to your social media account for approval.

 ---